rackerlabs/technical-blog/content/blog/2020/2020-10-08-use-an-anyconnect-certificate-and-otp-based-authentication/index.md

 #### 6. Create a map certificate

-Run the following commands to create a certificate map to the tunnel group, so ASA uses the right user connection profiles for users authenticating with identity certificates:
+Run the following commands to create a certificate map to the tunnel group so ASA uses the right user connection profiles for users authenticating with identity certificates: